bengro/angular-jquery-lazy/README.md

 ```html
 <script src="path/to/angular.jquery.lazy.min.js"></script>
 ```

-### Adding plugin to Angular module dependency
+Then you need to add the dependency to your angular module.
 ```js
 angular.module('directivesFunApp', ['angular.lazyimg']);
 ```

-### Using it in your view
+## Usage
 ```html
 <lazy-img src="http://upload.wikimedia.org/wikipedia/commons/1/1a/Bachalpseeflowers.jpg" alt="Beach image" class="test"></lazy-img>
 ```
 Note: the directive needs the src attribute.
 All other attributes are simply copied from the directive to the generated img tag.

 ## Options
+In your controller you can define the lazyOptions object to overwrite the default behaviour.
+[Here](http://jquery.eisbehr.de/lazy/index.php?c=full) you can find all options.
 ```
 $scope.lazyOptions = {
     effect: 'show',
     effectTime: 2000
 };
 ```
-Note: You can overwrite all default properties.
-[Here](http://jquery.eisbehr.de/lazy/index.php?c=full) you can find all options.

-## Dealing with events
+## Catching Events
 ```js
 $scope.$on('ImgLazyLoaded', function(event, element) {
     // catching the event when an image has been successfully loaded.